hamvocke/hamvocke.github.io/_drafts/doppelkopf.md

 comments: true
 ---

 I grew up in the countryside of northern Germany.
 Growing up sorrounded by woods and fields you get to appreciate some rather traditional, maybe even old-fashioned parts of German culture.
 One of these things is learning to play card games like [_"Skat"_](https://en.wikipedia.org/wiki/Skat_%28card_game%29) or [_"Doppelkopf"_](https://en.wikipedia.org/wiki/Doppelkopf).

-My grandmother still is an avid Doppelkopf player.
-I fondly remember my father and my uncles playing Doppelkopf for countless hours every year when we visited her for Christmas.
+I remember my father and my uncles playing Doppelkopf for countless hours every year when we visited my grandmother (also an avid Doppelkopf player) for Christmas.
 Later at school, people played Skat or Doppelkopf in their breaks.
 Going to the pub you could sometimes spot people playing cards as well.
-Pubs and card games go together.
-This great oil on canvas painting I found on Wikipedia shows a classic depiction of what these games would look like.

 ![Die Skatpartie by Josef Wagner-Höhenberg](/assets/img/uploads/skat.jpg) _"Die Skatpartie" by Josef Wagner-Höhenberg_

-Luckily, my parents taught the complex rules of Doppelkopf to my siblings and me when we were children.
-We played here and there but I never played it as excessive that I could even remotely challenge more experienced players.
+Luckily, I learned the complex rules of Doppelkopf from my parents when I was a child.
+We played here and there.
+I was good enough to internalize the basic rules but never good enough that I could challenge more experienced players.
 Try playing with your grandparents and you'll learn what losing looks like.
-It seems like these folks have seen it all, have played every hand there is to play and recognize every tiny mistake you do.
+After all these folks have been playing that game all their lives.
+They've seen it all, have played every hand there is to play and recognize every tiny mistake you do.
 It's intimidating.

 Earlier this year, some friends asked me if I wanted to join their Doppelkopf group in Hamburg.
 Knowing the basics of the game I was excited to join.
 Now we're meeting once a week in a random pub or down at the harbour, have a beer or two and play Doppelkopf.
 It's great fun and a nice breakout from my otherwise overly digitalized daily life.
 Every now and then a stranger stops by to [kibitz](https://en.wiktionary.org/wiki/kibitz).
 They always seem fascinated or even nostalgic by the archaic scenery of people playing traditional card games these days.

 Doppelkopf is a complex game.
-The game features a lot of rules, exceptional rules and the occasional exception from these exceptional rules.
-It's best played with four players who form two different parties in each game.
+It has a lot of rules, exceptional from these rules and the occasional exception from these exceptions.
+It's best played with four players who form two different parties in each game (_Re_ and _Kontra_).
 It's all about taking tricks and getting the beter score for your party.
 To make it even more difficult, every group of players tend to have their very own set of extra rules.
-It's full of jargon, for bystanders a conversation about the game simply sounds like a bunch of gibberish.
+The game is full of jargon, for bystanders a conversation about the game simply sounds like a bunch of gibberish.
 Despite the steep learning curve it's really rewarding to learn the game.
 The countless hours of fun and socializing really make up for it.

 ![Playing Doppelkopf in Hamburg](/assets/img/uploads/doppelkopf.jpg) _Playing Doppelkopf in a Cafe in Hamburg, not meant to be a shameless plug for Astra_